AlyonaCherry/AlyonaCh/README.md

 *   supporting, changing, checking for more than 200 reports and creating 10reports in SAP BOARD, based on Free hand SQL connections, Universes (TeraData and MS SQL sources)
-*   creating full life cycle for 11 dashboard from scrach in Google Data Studio based on BigQuery
+*   creating full life cycle for 11 dashboards from scrach in Google Data Studio based on BigQuery
 *   creating from scrach 3 reports on Power BI, based on MySQL
 *   Creater from scrach process for update sales prices on scales (Bizerba) by Python script, use BigQuery, Google Bucket, Task Scheduler
 *   Creater workspase group to communicate with colleguas abots news and best practice to use BI tool and reports in company.